 The Company and its Compliance Committee shall at least quarterly assess the risks of improper conduct and take appropriate steps to design, implement or modify each elements of the Program to reduce the risk of improper or unethical behavior.
 This assessment shall entail evaluating factors such as audit/due diligence results, recent litigation or settlements (if any), compliance complaints, employee claims, industry enforcement trend and the existence and sufficiency of policies covering an area.

 The results of a risk assessment may be mapped on a “matrix” to show the level of risk for each area examined, the likelihood of a violation and the likely damage to the Company and the persons related to the Company (including customers) from the violations.
 These “risk matrices” shall be used to help prioritize program activities for the coming periods.

-It shall further be inspected and assessed whether there are propert representations and warranties made by the parties being in contractual relationship with the Company (employees, consultants, agents, representatives) regarding the observations of the rules contained in the COE and the Program.
+It shall further be inspected and assessed whether there are proper representations and warranties made by the parties being in contractual relationship with the Company (employees, Business Associates) regarding the observations of the rules contained in the COE and the Program.
 In case if there are detected important risks as a result of such monitoring, the Company will take appropriate measures, including possible termination of respective contractual relations for the purpose of prevention and risk mitigation.

 VII.
 Reporting Non-Compliance.